Basset Bleu de Gascogne Breed Summary

 Friendly, Out-going, Energetic, Playful and Calm

-These doggies are thought to date back to the 14th century in Gascony, a region in South-West France.
+These dogs are thought to date back to the 14th century in Gascony, a region in South-West France.
 They were bred down from the larger sized Grand Bleu de Gascogne and originally used to hunt small furry mammals, namely rabbits due to their fantastic noses!
-The breed nearly suffered a complete extinction in the 1890’s and it is only because of a man name Alain Bourbon that they still exist today.
-In the early 20th century, he bred a few of the remaining doggies with other Bassets to instil a new era of the breed!
-These doggies, although fairly well-known in France are essentially unknown elsewhere, with only a handful of people breeding them out of their native country.
+The breed nearly suffered a complete extinction in the 1890s and it is only because of a man named Alain Bourbon that they still exist today.
+In the early 20th century, he bred a few of the remaining dogs with other Bassets to instil a new era of the breed!
+These dogs, although fairly well-known in France are essentially unknown elsewhere, with only a handful of people breeding them out of their native country.
 They are one of several breeds of Basset, of which the name refers to their short build.

-These little guys are well-known for their friendly and out-going personalities.
-The rarely will ever act aggressively towards anyone!
+These little guys are well-known for their friendly and outgoing personalities.
+They will rarely ever act aggressively towards anyone!
 During the day they can often be found sniffing out prey with their hunter owners but afterwards are more than happy to take a nap and chill out on the sofa!
 For this reason, they make excellent family dogs for those who enjoy hunting – and especially enjoy his ability to bark a lot!
-For this reason, they wouldn’t suit apartment living or houses close by to neighbours.
-They do however normally get on with other animals, such as cats and dogs and also get on very well with children as well!
+For this reason, they don't suit apartment living or houses that have close-by neighbours.
+They do however normally get on with other animals, such as cats and dogs and also get on very well with children!
 Other than this, the Basset Bleu's have fairly different personalities; many will enjoy playing and running around whilst others will prefer to nap on your lap.

 The Basset Bleu de Gascogne is a very old breed that directly descended from an even older breed.
 His history can be traced back to the 14th century where he originated in the region of Gascony located in southwest France.
 He was developed by breeding down the Grand Bleu de Gascogne.
 The Grand Bleu de Gascogne was too large to hunt the smaller game that would escape into thick underbrush, so the Basset Bleu de Gascogne was created for the purpose of going into the thick underbrush and flushing out small game such as rabbits.